 Buying a Eurail Pass: How Should You Choose?

+Are Eurail Passes worth it?
 When buying a Eurail pass, you basically choose using length of time and number of countries as your guide.
 Different aspects like whether you’ll travel daily or every few days and whether you qualify for youth or group discounts will come into play.

+What is a Eurail Global Pass?
 For the ultimate in flexibility, the Eurail Global Pass lets you travel to 5 or more countries.
 Choose time increments starting at 5 days within the space of one month up to three months continuous.